mdtahidulislam/shopify-metaobjects/README.md

 # Metaobjects
 ## What it is:
--- Entirely new <b>resources</b> by making new custom objects as like product, collection etc.
+-- Entirely new <b>resources</b> by making new custom objects as like product, collection etc. <br>
--- custom data structures beyond Shopify's standard resources -- exist independently and can be referenced by metafields
+-- custom data structures beyond Shopify's standard resources <br>
+-- exist independently and can be referenced by metafields <br>
 ## When to use:
 ### 1. Core Components
 |Term|Description|Example (Brand System)|